Lemoncode/vuejs-typescript-lob-examples/00_hello_typescript/README.md

 - Time to remove boiler plate code, and keep something minimum.

-- Let's remove the _HelloWorld.vue_ file`, located in _./src/components/HelloWorld.vue_.
+- Let's remove the _HelloWorld.vue_ file, located in _./src/components/HelloWorld.vue_.

-- Now let's remove the refrence to this component in the _Home.vue_ page.
+- Now let's remove the reference to this component in the _Home.vue_ page.

 _./src/views/Home.vue_